RustFestEU/blog.rustfest.eu/_posts/2016-09-03-this-week-in-rustfest-13-activities-and-sponsors.md

 So please, feel welcome to start posting and planning events!
 They don't need to be Rust related, and psst...
 You don't even need a ticket!

+## Schedule In Progress

+This week we drafted up a schedule for all of our [super speakers](/talks/) and we're now reaching out to them to ensure that everything sounds great to them.

+What we can tell you is the rough start/end times of each day, as well as the fact that there will be time to get tea, coffee, and snacks at least twice without missing anything.

+TODO: What is "Bounding box schedule?"

 ## Thank You Factor10!

 We have so many amazing sponsors, and Factor10 is no different!